tytydraco/yessleep/out/She_Looks_Just_Like_Me.md

 As she stood at my height near the door, I could see her in full.
 Same hair, same eyes, same nose, mouth, and some-fucking-how, the exact same clothes I had been wearing that day.
 A white t-shirt with brown slacks.
 Her grin was inhumanly large.
 I stumbled over my response to the student.
 At that moment, I felt like I'd never felt fear before.
 I was unexplainably scared.
 But, as soon as I blinked, She was gone.

 I invited Delilah over that upcoming weekend.
 I couldn't be alone.
-Not with her– *me*.
+Not with her– me.
 These hallucinations were getting out of control.
 I scheduled an appointment with my doctor to get my prescription either changed completely or to a higher dosage.

 When Friday rolled around, I opted to stay in my car that was parked in the teacher lot.
 No way in hell was I going back to my apartment alone.
 I stayed there for two hours, watching my phone die as I scrolled on facebook, twitter,  instagram– Just anything to keep the other me out of my mind.